awosoga/peaks-and-primes/README.md

-# Peaks and Primes: Investigating an Olympic Athlete's Performance Progression in Athletics
+# Peaks and primes: Do athletes get one shot at glory?

 <!-- badges: start -->
 <!-- badges: end -->